Answer

 Yet purchasing land and attaining housing for farm families and farm workers has been a challenge given the real estate market, zoning requirements, and limited housing stock in LC.
 Young farmers, in particular, have a steep climb to access the capitol needed to buy or lease land, earn a livable wage, and find nearby affordable housing.

 The local organization Keep the Farm in Farm Coast is driving attention to the challenges faced by next generation farmers.
-Join their initiative to actively support farmers in Little Compton.
+Join their initiative to actively support farmers in Little Compton as the organization collaborates with the Agricultural Conservancy Trust and other local housing-concerned organizations to grow and sustain our farming community.

 Inquire at Town Hall about the Planning Board's vision and efforts by The Housing Trust and Agricultural Conservancy Trust to address issues faced by our farming community.
 You can support our farmers by making your voice heard by town officials!